 - a.
 Gross premiums and syndicate operating expenses have been grossed up for brokerage costs. - b.
 Reinsurance to close is stated at relevant average rates applicable or when reserves were first set for the year of account. - c.
 Other personal expenses include Lloyd's subscriptions and central fund contributions.

-2018 Closed Year of Account for the three years ended 31 December 2020 a.
-Brit Syndicates Limited (BSL or the Managing Agent)
+2019 Closed Year of Account for the three years ended 31 December 2021

 15 Related parties